ezh/docker-local-travis/README.md

 # ferhai/local-travis Docker image

+**Ignore all of this. travis-build doesn’t work the way I thought it did, it will actually just run the commands from your first ever build.
+I haven’t figured out a way of doing what I actually want instead yet.**

 The `ferhai/local-travis` Docker image is useful for running your Travis builds against your local version before pushing.
 This way if you want to do local testing, you don’t need to keep a separate way of making and